What are citation percentiles and how can I use them?

 What are citation percentiles?

-Citation percentiles compare the citation performance of a publication to others of the same field, publication type, and year.
-They show how well a paper is performing in terms of citations relative to its peers, rather than as an absolute number.
+Citation percentiles compare the citation performance of a publication to others published in the same field, year, and publication type.
+This allows researchers to understand how well a paper is performing relative to its peers—rather than just counting total citations.

-For example, a paper in the 90th percentile has received more citations than 90% of similar publications—placing it in the top 10% for citation impact within its category.
+For example: A paper in the 90th percentile has more citations than 90% of similar outputs, placing it in the top 10% for citation impact.

-Citation percentiles are a field-normalised metric, helping to account for differences in citation practices across disciplines and publication types.
+Percentiles are a field-normalised metric, meaning they adjust for the natural differences in citation behaviour across disciplines and timeframes.

 Why are citation percentiles useful?